bgamari/ghc-wiki-import/prelude710/ftp.md

 [
-Real World Haskell](http://book.realworldhaskell.org/read/io.html#x_TE) dispels this concern around the generality of the `Monad` operations with a quick aside:
+Real World Haskell](http://book.realworldhaskell.org/read/io.html#x_TE) dispels this same sort of concern around the generality of the `Monad` operations with a quick aside: